Kennesaw Dog Bite Lawyer

 Frequently Asked Questions About Kennesaw Dog Bite Cases

-What if the Dog Has Never Bitten Before?
+Is an Owner Responsible if the Dog Has Never Bitten Before?

 Even if a dog has never bitten anyone before, the owner may still be held liable in Georgia if the owner knew (or should have known) the dog had aggressive tendencies.
 Evidence such as growling, lunging, or past complaints can help establish that the dog posed a danger.
 A lack of prior bites doesn’t automatically protect the owner from responsibility if negligence can be proven.